 By taking simple steps to reduce your water use at home you can quickly be on your way to saving gallons − and dollars − every day!

 The American dream might be to live in a big house with an emerald green lawn in front and a shimmering pool out back.
-From a water conservation standpoint, this is more like a nightmare than a dream!
+For water conservation, this is more like a nightmare than a dream!

 Water shows up everywhere and expresses its diversity in many ways.
 Its latest appearance arrives in an art exhibit called the "Value of Water: Sustaining A Green Planet" at The Cathedral of St. John the Divine.

-Almost every activity or daily routine that happens in the home bathroom uses a large quantity of water.
+Almost every activity or daily routine that happens in the home bathroom uses a lot of water.
 You use more water in the bathroom than in all of the other rooms combined!
-This is where you shower, shave, wash hands, brush teeth and flush t
+Read more to find out.

 Kitchen and food preparation, we spend much of our lives at home in the kitchen, the major hub of activity.
 Saving water in the kitchen will play a big part in reducing your water consumption at home.
 Read more to find out.

 Our water supplies are limited.
 More than half of that outdoor water is used for watering lawns and gardens.
 You can reduce your outdoor water consumption by taking a few simple steps.
 So tighten those taps, eliminate those leaks and use water wisely.
 Read more to find out.